-The measurement of quasi-stationary, non-axisymmetric (3D) magnetic fields is critical for NSTX-U. It is required for example to understand the plasma response to external fields applied through two rows of 12 saddle coils dubbed Non-axisymmetric Control Coils (NCC), to identify the poloidal structure of unstable plasma modes, to validate 3D perturbed equilibrium models as well as MHD stability models, to improve error field compensation and to detect multimodal plasma response.
-Such measurements are challenging due to the typical small amplitude of the signal in tokamak plasmas ( $\delta B/B \le 10^{-4}$ ) and to the quasistationary nature of these fields.
-The work presented here is aimed at developing a conceptual design for an extension of the NSTX-U magnetic diagnostic system, with the goal of more complete measurements of the nonaxisymmetric 3D magnetic field.
-Extensive simulations of the plasma response to field applied through the NCC coils using the linear MHD code MARS-F/K have been computed in order to predict the signal that can be detected by magnetic sensors.
-The best poloidal and toroidal distribution of sensors has been studied using the Singular Value Decomposition (SVD) condition number as figure of merit.
-The top and bottom part of the machine were found to be the most important locations in which to install new toroidal arrays of magnetic probes.
-This paper will b)Author to whom correspondence should be addressed: munarettos@fusion.gat.com continue as follows: in Section II the system of magnetic probes already installed in NSTX-U will be evaluated, in Section III the optimal poloidal positions for new toroidal arrays are identified, in Section IV the capabilities of the new system are evaluated and in Section V a study on the ideal length of the probes and a way to optimize their connection schemes are presented.
+The measurement of quasi-stationary, non-axisymmetric (3D) magnetic fields is critical for NSTX-U.1 It is required for example to understand the plasma response to external fields applied through two rows of 12 saddle coils dubbed Nonaxisymmetric Control Coils (NCCs), to identify the poloidal structure of unstable plasma modes, to validate 3D perturbed equilibrium models as well as MHD stability models, to improve error field compensation, and to detect multimodal plasma response.
+Such measurements are challenging due to the typical small amplitude of the signal in tokamak plasmas $(\delta B/B \le 10^{-4})$ and to the quasi-stationary nature of these fields.
+The work presented here is aimed at developing a conceptual design for an extension of the NSTX-U magnetic diagnostic system,2 with the goal of more complete measurements of the non-axisymmetric 3D magnetic field.
+The study presented for NSTX-U is the first optimization of such a diagnostics for a spherical tokamak.
+Novel optimizations are presented, like that for the multimodal plasma detection and the reconfigurations of an existing set of probes, that can be applied to any other device.
+Extensive simulations of the plasma response to field applied through the NCCs using the linear MHD code MARS-F/K^{3,4} have been computed in order to predict the signal that can be detected by using magnetic sensors.
+The best poloidal and toroidal distribution of sensors has been studied using the Singular Value Decomposition5 (SVD) condition number as a figure of merit.
+Unlike a conventional aspect ratio tokamak,6 the top and bottom parts of the machine were found to be the most important locations in which to install new toroidal arrays of magnetic probes.
+This paper will continue as follows: in Sec.
+II, the system of magnetic probes already installed in NSTX-U will be evaluated; in Sec.
+III, the optimal poloidal positions for new toroidal arrays are identified; in Sec.
+IV, the capabilities of the new system are evaluated; and in Sec.
+V, a study on the ideal length of the probes and a way to optimize their connection schemes are presented.